XTLS/Xray-docs-next/docs/en/config/inbounds/tunnel.md

 > `followRedirect`: true | false

-When set to `true`, dokodemo-door will recognize data forwarded by iptables and forward it to the corresponding target address.
+When set to `true`, tunnel will recognize data forwarded by iptables and forward it to the corresponding target address.

 Please refer to the `tproxy` setting in [Sockopt](../transports/sockopt.md#sockoptobject).